 EDU 221: INTRODUCTION TO FOUNDATIONS OF EDUCATION.
 This course focuses on the historical, philosophical, and sociological concepts of education which will be examined for an understanding of the structure and function of education.
 The goals of Tougaloo College, the Division of Education, and the Elementary Education Department will be discussed.
 Study will also focus on advisement and the requirements for Elementary Education majors, with special emphasis on the PRAXIS Series Examinations.
 Emphasis will be placed on career patterns, goal development, professional development and research as it reflects on minorities and other cultures in the field of education.
+Observation experiences are required.
+This is a prerequisite course to all courses in the Division of Education.
 CREDIT: THREE SEMESTER HOURS.